realworldocaml/book/book/first-class-modules/README.md

   Sexp.t -> Sexp.t Or_error.t = <fun>
 ```

+\noindent
 This function interacts with an instance by unpacking it into a module
-`I` and then using the query handler instance (`I.this`) in concert with the
+`I` and then using the query handler instance (`I.this`) in concert
-associated module (`I.Query_handler`).[I.Query_handler module]{.idx}
+with the associated module (`I.Query_handler`).[I.Query_handler
+module]{.idx}

-The bundling together of the module and the value is in many ways reminiscent
+The bundling together of the module and the value is in many ways
-of object-oriented languages.
-One key difference, is that first-class modules
+reminiscent of object-oriented languages.
+One key difference, is that
-allow you to package up more than just functions or methods.
-As we've seen,
+first-class modules allow you to package up more than just functions
-you can also include types and even modules.
-We've only used it in a small
+or methods.
+As we've seen, you can also include types and even
+modules.
+We've only used it in a small way here, but this extra power
-way here, but this extra power allows you to build more sophisticated
+allows you to build more sophisticated components that involve
-components that involve multiple interdependent types and values.
+multiple interdependent types and values.

-Now let's turn this into a complete, running example by adding a command-line
+We can turn this into a complete, running example by adding a
-interface:
+command-line interface:

 ```ocaml env=query_handler
 # open Stdio;;